 - Hiring a public adjuster.
 At the very least, this will give you a second opinion.

-If you hire a public adjuster, you will probably be charged a percentage of the payout.
-For example, if the public adjuster you hire charges a 10 percent fee and you receive a payout of $20,000, you will have to pay the public adjuster $2,000.
+If you hire a public adjuster, you will probably be charged a percentage of the claim payment.
+For example, if the public adjuster you hire charges a 10 percent fee and you receive a claim payment of $20,000, you will have to pay the public adjuster $2,000.

 Although many public adjusters are experienced professionals, some are not as skilled.
 Before hiring a public adjuster, do some research.